 Recognising that each girl has her own special talent we hold numerous performances at College events, culminating in our annual College production.
 The joy of being part of a creative process and performing an exciting theatrical event is such a thrill for each girl whether she is on stage or backstage.

 House Drama and Mime are two of the events for which our girls eagerly rehearse.
-We also invite our community to the annual Middle Years' production.
+We also invite our community to the annual Years 7-9 production.

 Girls who are passionate about Dance are able to audition to become part of the MLC Dance Theatre Company, as well as be given the opportunity to perform in their Houses during Heather Lamont Day, and take part in dance festivals with other schools.